Weisheng-Li/School_work/README.md

 # School_work
-including a proxy, shell, and a memory driver
+includes a proxy, shell, and a memory driver

 proxy - a simple proxy with internal cache that can handle http request and return the contents.
         cache.c is the implementation of internal cache using linked list.